- Written by Dr.Mehmet Demircioglu

 The same logic appears in recovery planning for work.
 Many people need a protected first phase before social life feels normal again, and planning time off work after hair transplant around the visible healing period often helps.

 Sleep should become easier each night.
-If it becomes harder because pain, swelling, or anxiety is increasing, that is a reason to contact the clinic rather than silently struggle.
+If it becomes harder because pain, swelling, or anxiety is increasing, that deserves clinic review rather than silent struggle.
 The same is true if poor sleep comes with cold or flu symptoms after a hair transplant, because fever and scalp symptoms need judgment together.

 Side sleeping may be possible after the early protected phase, but it depends on which areas were treated and whether the recipient area touches the pillow.
 If the grafts are in the hairline, side sleeping may still be safer than face down sleeping, but the head can roll and create friction.